Mr Keat Ooi Orthopaedic Spine Surgeon

 The types of surgical robots mentioned in this article (such as the Mazor X) are most commonly used to assist with lumbar spinal fusion.

-Spinal fusion is a surgical procedure where spinal implants, such as rods and screws, are placed on the spine with a goal of bridging two or more spinal vertebrae together, immobilising them in order to prevent nerve irritation and instability.
+Spinal fusion is a surgical procedure where spinal implants, such as rods and screws, are placed on the spine to bridge two or more spinal vertebrae together, immobilising them to prevent nerve irritation and instability.

-It is one of the most commonly performed procedure when it comes to spine surgery.
+It is one of the most commonly performed procedures for spine surgery.

-The procedure is used to treat degenerative conditions, spinal deformity, , spinal instability, spinal fractures disc issues.
+The procedure is used to treat degenerative conditions, spinal deformity, spinal instability, spinal fractures, and disc issues.

 Can any surgeon use a surgical robot?

-The surgeon needs to be qualified in the use of a robotic surgical system.
-This means that not any surgeon can go jump on a robot and start operating!
+The surgeon needs to be qualified to use a robotic surgical system.
+This means that not any surgeon can jump on a robot and start operating!

-They require special training in order to use a robotic surgical system.
+They require special training to use a robotic surgical system.

-Keat Ooi has received this training and now specialises in the use of spinal robotic guidance surgery.
+Keat Ooi received this training and now specialises in spinal robotic guidance surgery.
 Check out our picture gallery of Keat using the system.

-Or you can read more about Keat using robotic assisted surgery here: Keat in the media.
+You can also read more about Keat using robotic assisted surgery here: Keat in the media.

 At Keat Ooi Surgery we provide the most advanced individualised care plan that is based on established guidelines, latest research and technological advancement.